MetOffice/Vernier/documentation/Sphinx/build-guide.rst

 Installation
 ------------

-The "install" target will install [name]'s public header files and libraries.
+The "install" target will install profiler's public header files and libraries.
 After navigating to your build directory:

 .. code-block:: shell